 So what are the features in the new Bauer

-There’s actually quite a few… as you would probably expect.
+There are actually quite a few… as you would probably expect.

 One of the biggest improvements on the

-It does take a couple times out on the ice to get used to the new boot and changes (if you were wearing Bauer skates before), but you’re definitely going to like it after a while.
+It does take a couple of times out on the ice to get used to the new boot and changes (if you were wearing Bauer skates before), but you’re definitely going to like it after a while.

 The new Aerolite tongue is going to take some time to get used to.
 It is completely different than other Bauer tongues because of a multitude of reasons.

 The tongue is also engineered to reduce lace-bite, the all too common annoyance that hockey players have dealt with for a long time.
-You can expect to have full range of motion in the ankles without any pain.
+You can expect to have a full range of motion in the ankles without any pain.

 The Lockfit Pro fitbed is one of the most important features in the Hyperlite hockey skates.
 And why is that??